JemRF/RF-Documentation/pages/monitoring/pepintroduction.md

 ## Introduction to PrivateEyePi Monitoring and Control System
 Developer Monitoring
 We also offer general purpose monitoring services fully extensible for the home user and software developer.
 Uniquely secure on our own PrivateEyePi server.
+PrivateEyePi provides simple sensor monitoring as well as interacts with your local Raspberry Pi applications for near real time alerts and control actions.
+{% include image.html file="PEP How it works.jpg" alt="PEP Login Page"%}